The Best of Caravan – Canterbury Tales

 Canterbury Tales: The Best of Caravan is the 1976 compilation album released by Caravan.
 It was expanded, repackaged and released in 1994.

 Track listing

-Original release (1976)

-The 1994 edition added tracks to make a 2 CD release..

 Notes: "For Richard" is the shortened name of "Can't Be Long Now/Francoise/For Richard/Warlock".
 The track that appears on the 1976 release of Canterbury Tales was recorded at Fairfield Halls in 1974.
 The CD issue replaces this version with the two other previously released versions: the original studio recording from If I Could Do It All Over Again, I'd Do It All Over You (1970), and a live version from Caravan and the New Symphonia (1974).